-If the sand blasting method is used, arrangements should be in place to remove the sand deposited on the pavement as the work progresses, in order to prevent accumulation.
+If the sand blasting method is used, arrangements are necessary to remove the sand deposited on the pavement as the work progresses, in order to prevent accumulation.

 Grinding is not recommended because of the damage to the pavement surface and probable reduction of the friction characteristics.